danvk/aoc2023/aoc2017/README.md

 Zig uses `or` instead of `||`.
 This is confusing because `||` does mean something in Zig, just not what I expected.

 My bug with enum math was really just a bug (I did `(n+4)%4` instead of `(n+1)%4`).
 A unit test made it easy to track down.

+For part 2 I had to roll out the hash map.
+My first mistake was forgetting to call `init` on the hash map, which resulted in some deeply confusing errors about not passing enough parameters to `get`.

+Then I got some errors about "cast discards const qualifier".
+It seems there is a big difference between:

+    - const values = std.AutoHashMap(Point, u32).init(allocator);
+    + var values = std.AutoHashMap(Point, u32).init(allocator);

+This difference doesn't seem like it's the same as it is in JS.